 No investment strategy pays as well as eliminating any high-interest debt you may have.
 Most credit cards charge high interest rates—as much as 18 percent or more—if you don’t pay your balance in full each month.
 If you owe money on high-interest credit cards, one of the wisest things you can do is to pay them off as quickly as possible.

 If you inherit a security and later sell it, you’ll need to know the cost basis - the value of the security on the day the person willing it died - to determine if you owe any taxes.

 Here’s how cost basis works: if a person bought a stock for $10 a share and the stock’s closing price was $200 a share on the day the person died, whoever inherits the shares and sells them must pay taxes only on any gains over the $200 per share price.
 Or, if the stock price drops between the time of the person’s death and the time of the sale, whoever inherits and sells the shares would claim tax losses only on declines below the $200 per share price.

-Please consult with a tax professional to work through your specific circumstances.
+Consider consulting with a tax or legal professional to work through your specific circumstances.